 At our first meeting with you, we will spend some time to find out about your dog and its lifestyle, any health issues or trips to the vet, your dog's likes and dislikes, along with asking about how you would like the dog to be styled.
 Sometimes owners aren't sure what would suit their dog, so we can often help and advise.
 Some owners are able to help us by bringing a photograph of how they would like their dog to look.
+Let us know if the dog is allergic to any treats as we use them to encourage and reward good behaviour and trust.
 Once we have the brief from you we are able to start.
 This is the usual sequence of a grooming session:

 1) We start the groom with a check of the dog looking for lumps/bumps, skin lesions, parasites, assessing nails, checking ears, identifying any coat problems, noting any problems so that we can feed back to you when you collect the dog.

 2) We then clean the ears - we only pluck ears if your vet's advice is for us to do so - for the majority of dogs they dislike the process and it is not necessary.